 We love finding new twists on old materials.
-These three water color activities are simple (but not obvious) and had the kids feeling like Bob Ross’ happy trees (so glad that guy made it to Youtube).
+These three ways to water color are simple, but not obvious, and had the kids feeling like Bob Ross’ happy trees.
+So glad that guy made it to Youtube, btw.

 1. Magic White Crayon